Rest. Relaxation. Great sights. Beautiful views. Delicious food. Slower pace. Wonderful memories. That’s what a vacation is all about.

 While you’re in town to explore the best of the food scene in Camden, Maine or to enjoy the windjammer festival, you’ll need a place to serve as your home base.

-And more than that – to offer comfort, rest, amazing hospitality, and of course, a country-style breakfast buffet.
+And more than that – to offer comfort, rest, amazing hospitality, and of course, a better-than-continental breakfast buffet.
 You’ll love our Camden Maine hotel and Bed & Breakfast.
 Not only are there 22 main-house rooms, there are also 11 cottages available from May through October.
 We look forward to serving you during your next stay on the coast of Maine.

 Not already planning a trip?
 Why don’t you start planning now?!?
 And remember, you’ll always get the best price and access to all of our specials when you book directly with us at the Country Inn.